 Pasture fed cattle

 Our outdoor reared cattle graze on our organic pastures throughout winter and summer with no additional grain (otherwise known as 'Foggage Farming').
-The English Longhorns and Aberdeen Angus's make up most of our traditional herd and are hardy breads, accustomed to living outdoors.
+The English Longhorns, Herefords and Aberdeen Angus's make up most of our traditional herd and are hardy breads, accustomed to living outdoors.
 They have thick coats to cope with winter weather and all are registered organic with the Soil Association.

 In the winter months, we supplement their diet with homemade haylage.
 This is a grass cut in the summer and baled before it gets too dry and mature, so it retains a little more nutrition.
 The elimination of grain from the diet is just one example of how Fordhall’s herd is set apart from the conventional.
 By maintaining a fresh grass fed diet, our cattle experience no major dietary changes.
+We are certified by the pasture for life organisation for our cattle and sheep, which give our customers reassurance that their diet is 100% grass and pasture.

 We will also house our weaned calves for their first winter in an open barn to provide them with a little more shelter.
 They remain 100% pasture fed (fed ample haylage), and this shelter helps to ease them into life in the fields, as the next year they will be out with the rest of the herd.
+Our suckler herd of cows stay outdoors all year round on our dry sandy top fields and the store cattle (teenagers) run in and out of sheds with big doors open onto the paddocks behind.
+This means they can come indoors for shelter in the worst weather and feed, but still have the space to roam on pasture too.
+These store cattle would only be kept indoors if the weather conditions do not allow them to be out at grass.

 Our cattle calve in the spring (March onwards), and are on the farm for you to see when you visit our free farm trails.
 This means there is plenty of fresh nutritious grass around for our mothers to provide plenty of milk for their hungry calves.